Hanel32/NLP_Fake_News_Ensemble_Method/README.md

     - Pseudo-perceptron/maxent feature generation
     - Bag of words feature generation
     - Program flow design/integration of neural network
+    - Design of neural network data generation and handling

   - Habib Baig
     - Generation and cleaning of Guardian and Fake data